 “Is there anything you can do to make me love you less?”

 The question is no!
 And when we ask Jesus these questions, the answer is still no. His love for us is not based on performance.
 We can’t be good enough to ever reach up to God.
-No, instead we needed Jesus to come down to us, live the perfect life (because we can’t) and die for us.
-God’s love for us is based on Jesus’ performance, not mine.
+No, instead we needed Jesus to come down to us, live the perfect life (because we can’t), and die for us.

 Establishing this in our kid’s hearts helps them learn that there is no need for people pleasing to earn love.